 Your child may have impetigo if they have itchy sores or blisters which have a yellow or brown crust after they rupture.

-They are quite common around the nose and mouth.
+The impetigo rash can be anywhere on the body but is quite common around the nose and mouth.

-Read more about impetigo.
+Read more about impetigo here.

 Most staph skin infections are treated with a course of antibiotics.

 Simple ones can be treated at home.
 Serious ones need to be treated in hospital with intravenous antibiotics and other treatments.

 It is important to make sure that staph infections are not spread to others.